MattechLab/monalisa/docs/coil_sensitivity_map.rst

 Acquisition Parameters
 ^^^^^^^^^^^^^^^^^^^^^^
 The acquisition parameters are automatically extracted from the ISMRM raw data files and presented in the following figure.
+Make sure that the values displayed are correct.

 .. image:: images/acquisition_parameters.png
    :width: 90 %